s3cur3/browsey_http/README.md

 - LinkedIn (at least for the first few requests per day per IP, after which even real browsers will be shown the "auth wall")
 - Real estate sites including Zillow, Realtor.com, and Trulia
 - OpenSea
-- Twitter/X.com (in a limited form—though Twitter is fully client-side rendered, Browsey will at least let you get the page metadata, where the OpenGraph tags often contain the info you're interested in)
 - Sites protected by Cloudflare
 - Sites protected by PerimeterX/HUMAN Security
 - Sites protected by DataDome, including Reddit, AllTrails, and RealClearPolitics

-Plus, as a customer of Browsey, if you encounter a site Browsey can't scrape, we'll make a best effort attempt to get a fix for you.
-(Fully client-side rendered sites, though, will still not be supported.)
+Fully client-side rendered sites like Twitter, though, won't be supported; for those cases, you'll need to fall back to a headless browser.

-Note that when scraping, you'll need to be mindful of both the IPs you're scraping from and how many requests you're sending to a given site.
-Too much traffic from a given IP will trip rate limits even if you *were* using a real browser.
-(For instance, if you try to scrape any major site within your CI system, it's almost guaranteed to fail.
-A shared IP on a cloud server is iffy as well.)
+Note that when scraping, you'll also need to be mindful of both the IPs you're scraping from and how many requests you're sending to a given site.
+Too much traffic from a given IP, or IPs within a major cloud provider's data center, will trip rate limits and bot detect even if you *were* using a real browser.
+(For instance, if you try to scrape any major site within your CI system, it's almost guaranteed to fail.)

 ## Why BrowseyHttp?

 ### Browsey versus other HTTP clients

-Because Browsey imitates a real browser beyond just faking a user agents, it is able to scrape *vastly* more sites than a default-configured HTTP client like HTTPoison, Finch, or Req, which get blocked by Cloudflare and other anti-bot measures.
+Because Browsey imitates a real browser's "[fingerprint](https://github.com/FoxIO-LLC/ja4?tab=readme-ov-file)" beyond just faking a user agents, it is able to scrape *vastly* more sites than a default-configured HTTP client like HTTPoison, Finch, or Req, which get blocked by Cloudflare and other anti-bot measures.

 ### Browsey versus Selenium, Chromedriver, Playwright, etc.